THIS DATE IN HISTORY: May 10

 2010: Brian Boucher and Michael Leighton become the second pair of goalies in playoff history to combine for a shutout in the Philadelphia Flyers' 4-0 victory against the Bruins in Game 5 of the Eastern Conference Semifinals at TD Garden.
 Boucher makes nine saves before he injures his left leg in a collision and has to leave in the second period.
 Leighton, who's coming off a high ankle sprain that forces him to miss 21 games, takes over and makes 14 saves.
 The combined shutout is the first in the playoffs since March 22, 1955, when Jacques Plante and Charlie Hodge of the Canadiens shut out the Bruins 2-0.

 2011: The Detroit Red Wings rally for three goals in the final 10 minutes to defeat the San Jose Sharks 3-1 in Game 6 of the Western Conference Semifinals at Joe Louis Arena.
 The Red Wings become the first team in NHL history to force a Game 7 by winning consecutive games after trailing in the third period of each.

-2016: Nick Bonino's goal 6:32 into overtime gives the Penguins a series-winning 4-3 victory against the Washington Capitals in Game 6 of the Eastern Conference Second Round at Consol Energy Center.
+2016: Nick Bonino scores 6:32 into overtime to give the Penguins a series-winning 4-3 victory against the Washington Capitals in Game 6 of the Eastern Conference Second Round at Consol Energy Center.
 The Penguins lead 3-0 late in the second period before Washington forces overtime on goals by T.J.
 Oshie, Justin Williams and John Carlson.
 But Bonino picks up the rebound of Carl Hagelin's shot and beats Braden Holtby to send the Penguins into the Eastern Conference Final against the Tampa Bay Lightning.

 Video: WSH@PIT, Gm6: Bonino buries rebound to clinch series